Have some free time and wondering what to watch, play, listen to, etc.? Well we have some suggestions for you!

 You want a wrist-mounted rocket launching pistol?
 How about a grenade that creates a vortex before raining down fire on the enemies it draws in?
 Or maybe just a gun that shoots other guns?
 All of those, and so, so much more are just waiting to be found in Borderlands 3.
 And not only is the variety of weapons, grenades, shields, and everything else straight-up baffling, but they somehow all feel different when used.
 I’ve put over forty hours into Borderlands 3 now, and have only just scratched the surface of what it has to offer thanks to a ton of endgame content like the True Vault Hunter and Mayhem modes.
 And I know that I’ll keep coming back to it for a long, long time.

 Ben’s Web Series Pick: Dragon Ball Z Abridged – Dragon Ball Z Abridged is a series made by Dragon Ball fans for Dragon Ball fans.
-While redubbing and retelling the story of the iconic series, the abridged version gives the action spectacle new life as an absolutely hysterical comedy.
-The people behind DBZA, Team Fourstar, have in-depth knowledge of the series and its lore, and poke fun at the plot-holes, translations, and characters – like the indisputable fact that series protagonist Goku is a horrendous father – while still showing their love and appreciation for the franchise.
-If you have fond childhood memories of watching Dragon Ball, I can almost guarantee that Dragon Ball Z Abridged will hit you in both your nostalgia nerves and funny bone.
+While redubbing and retelling the story of the iconic anime, the abridged version gives the action spectacle new life as an absolutely hysterical comedy.
+The people behind DBZA, Team Fourstar, have a deep knowledge of the original series, its lore, and use that in their reimagining to poke fun at the plot-holes, translations, and characters – such as series highlighting that fact the franchise’s pure-hearted protagonist Goku is a pretty terrible father – while still showing their love and appreciation for everything Dragon Ball-related.
+If you have fond childhood memories of watching Dragon Ball or Dragon Ball Z, I can almost guarantee that Dragon Ball Z Abridged will hit you in both your nostalgia nerves and funny bone.

 You can watch the entire series (so far) on Teamfourstar.com